 Self-Concept Shapes Social Norms

 Social norms are defined as “the standards of appropriate conduct for a particular social group or society that are widely shared and enforced by the members of that group.”
 Social norms vary from culture to culture.
-They can be influenced by one’s self-concept, such as whether they see themselves as a leader among their peers in high school versus someone who does not consider themself an authority figure on campus at college.
+They can be dependent on social influence, such as whether they see themselves as a leader among their peers in high school versus someone who does not consider themself an authority figure on campus at college.

 Self-Concept and Language

 Self-concept also affects the way we communicate with others.
 For example, a college student who is more likely to focus on their future goals might use formal language in daily communication such as emails or reports.
 At the same time, another may not have that same concern for perfect grammar but be less concerned about it when communicating informally.
 If you want to learn more about self-concept and how it affects communication, there is much exciting research that you can find online.

 How does Self Concept affect communication?
 It shapes the way people think and feels about themselves, their opinions on social norms, their view of other people, and even their language to communicate with others.
 In this post, I will discuss five different ways self-concept affects communication.

 When people encourage you, it changes your perception of yourself and your potential.
 Conversely, when a student is perceived as not with potential, teachers can tend to discourage them.
 This phenomenon was called the “Pygmalion effect” after the mythic character named Pygmalion.
 If people get encouraged, they do poorly.
 As a result, students do poorly.
 Rosenthal said that the concept of self-fulfilling prophecy whereby someone will conduct behavior that mirrors others’ expectations has not been entirely new or developed.